-Lattice QCD provides rather accurate and reliable calculations for the hadrons which lie well below strong-decay threshold and do not decay strongly, the physics information is commonly extracted from the discrete energy spectrum.
-The physical system for specified quantum numbers is created from the vacuum $|0\rangle$ using an operator ${\cal O}_j^\dagger$ at time $t\!=\!0$, then this system propagates for a time $t$ before being annihilated by an operator ${\cal O}_i$.
-We perform the spectral decomposition to express the correlators $C_{ij}(t)$ in terms of the energies $E_n$ and overlaps $Z_j^n$ of the eigenstates $|n\rangle$,
+Lattice QCD provides rather accurate and reliable calculations for the hadrons which lie well below strong-decay threshold and do not decay strongly, the physical information is commonly extracted from the discrete energy spectrum.
+The physical system with specified quantum numbers is created from the vacuum $|0\rangle$ using an operator ${\cal O}_j^\dagger$ at time $t\!=\!0$, then this system propagates for a time $t$ before being annihilated by an operator ${\cal O}_i$.
+The spectral decomposition is performed to express the correlators $C_{ij}(t)$ in terms of the energies $E_n$ and overlaps $Z_j^n$ of the eigenstates $|n\rangle$,